redbooth/api-docs/parts/notes.md

     + body (optional, string, `Example content modified`) ...
 The content of the note.
     + is_private = `fasle` (optional, string, `false`) ...
 This parameter is used to manage rights & permissions.
 It can be =true or =false.
 It will be =false by default, so the conversation will be public if there is no specification.
     + shared = `false` (optional, string, `true`) ...
 Notes can be publicly shared and accessible to externals.
+    + watcher_ids (optional, array, [688561, 786268, 796268]) The ids of the users that follow the note.
+Note that all follower users whose id is not included in the array, except the task creator, will be removed from the note's followers.

 + Request